baoliang/rui-mig/README.md

 # rui-mig
-A relationship of database migration plugin on lein
+A relationship of database migration plugin on the lein

 ## Usage